 Optionally, a candidate may:

-- declare an affiliation with an existing Apache Project in which case it is expected that the Champion is a member of the affiliated project, and the project will become the *Sponsor*;
+- declare an affiliation with an existing Apache Project in which case the project will become the *Sponsor*;

 - specify requirements that may be anticipated during incubation; and/or